DECEMBER 15, 2013

 I do have a couple of other things to say about their theory.
 It is odd for Sander and Taylor to posit a theory that the beneficiaries of affirmative action are themselves actually being hurt.
 Sander’s and Taylor’s work has been out for a while, and, before their work, there were other critics of affirmative action.
 Thomas Sowell, for instance, has been articulating the mismatch theory for decades.
 Not with the same degree of empirical exploration as Sander and Taylor, but he has been articulating a mismatch theory.
 African Americans have heard the mismatch theory, and African Americans have overwhelmingly said, “Give us affirmative action.”
 Now Sander and Taylor are in a position of telling people they do not know their own best interest.
 Sometimes people do not know their own best interest, but we are talking about adults, people who have looked into affirmative action.
 It is somewhat odd that Sander and Taylor receive little support from the people whom they seem to want to help the most.
 Sander and Taylor say we would have more African American lawyers under their system.
 They would have some racial affirmative action, but a lot less than today.
 They agree their would be a lot fewer African American lawyers in the most elite schools, but African Americans would go to less elite schools and would pass the bar in greater number.
 Even if that is true, which I doubt, but supposing it is true, there is still a political question.
 This is not about individuals, this is about groups, it is about our society, and African Americans have made the judgment that they are willing to pay the cost cited by Sander and Taylor.
 African Americans are willing to take more African American lawyers at the most elite schools, because the most elite schools have a disproportionate societal effect.
 Look at the Supreme Court of the United States.
 Every justice on the Supreme Court of the United States went to two schools, Harvard and Yale.
 Now you might not like that, but what that shows is the extraordinary influence of the most elite institutions.
 Sander and Taylor kind of shrug and say, “eh.”
 They say it is true, if we get rid of a lot of affirmative action the number of African Americans in the most elite schools will decrease, but that is okay because they will increase in less elite schools.
 I do not think Sander and Taylor are taking into account nearly enough, the disproportionate influence of the most elite places.

-DF: What would you say to those that think perhaps you have not given enough consideration to the possibility of having forms of affirmative action that are not based on race but rather more on socioeconomic disadvantages?
-What are your thoughts on the idea?
+What would you say to those that think perhaps you have not given enough consideration to the possibility of having forms of affirmative action that are not based on race but rather more on socioeconomic disadvantages?

 Some people who use egalitarianism against racial affirmative action are only egalitarian when they are attacking racial affirmative action.
 You never hear them talking about the plight of poor white people other than when their damning racial affirmative action.
 For the 30 minutes they’re damning racial affirmative action you would think they were socialist.
 They wave the banner for poor people only to denounce racial affirmative action.
 As soon as the 30 minutes ends, they do not say anything about poor people.
 All the other time, they do not say anything about poor people.
 I think we need to be very careful with the rhetoric we use, such as using egalitarian rhetoric in a reactionary way.
 The perfect example of that is on the Supreme Court — take Justice Thomas and Justice Scalia.
 Both of them delight in attacking affirmative action and then sort of saying, “Oh, but we would be all for socioeconomic redistribution.”
 The only time they evince any type of softness for redistribution is when they’re attacking racial affirmative action.
 I think it is odd.
 No, it is not odd.
 I do not find it odd.
 It is too in keeping with our racial discourse.